stephenajulu/stephenajulu.com/content/blog/host-your-website-for-free-make-it-web3-compliant-and-earn-money-from-it.md

 #### Dynamic Websites

 Now, this depends on what tech stack you are using.
 I won't lay down the details.
-Rather I'll provide you with a few hosting solutions.
+Rather I'll provide you with a few hosting solutions, both free and paid.

 1. [Heroku](https://heroku.com)
 2. [Digital Ocean](https://digitalocean.com)